tpnguyen-1999/A-B-Testing-Promotional-Banner-Strategies-for-E-commerce-Company/README.md

 Seasonality: if the test is running during low-demand period, both screen may show lower conversion rate, etc.,

 ### AB testing dataset
+- customer_id: unique id of each users
+- group: group1: show screenA | group2: show screenB
+- is_buy: whether that user buy the subscription or not

 |customer_id| group| is_buy|
 |------------|--------------|-----------|
 |21393799|	2|	0|